somecallmejosh/ux-engineering-portfolio/content/blog/the-ghosts-of-codes-past.md

 Will we ever eliminate legacy quirks entirely?
 Probably not.
 But we *can* document them.
 We *can* refactor when we have the time and the test coverage.
 We *can* write clearer code today so that someone else doesn't inherit our worst habits tomorrow.

-Because the truth is, someday your code&mdash;your beautiful, modern, perfectly linted code&mdash;will become legacy too.
+Because the truth is, someday your code, your beautiful, modern, perfectly linted code, will become legacy too.
 And when it does, you can only hope the next developer treats it with a little grace.

 Until then, long live `klass`.
 May you rest in peace, eventually.